-- ▶ 1.
-Review System Form 2c, System Numbering: Line/Trunk Jacks to determine each central office trunk assignment on the control unit. - ▶ 2.
-Place a green cord label at each end of every D2R or D8W cord.
+- 1. Review System Form 2c, System Numbering: Line/Trunk Jacks to determine each central office trunk assignment on the control unit. - Place a green cord label at each end of every D2R or D8W cord.
 (These labels are packaged with the basic carrier.)

-The green label indicates the number of the central office line/trunk jack to which the cord is connected. - ▶ 3.
-Label the jacks on the termination blocks. - 4.
-Leave a copy of System Form 2c in a secure place near the control unit.
+The green label indicates the number of the central office line/trunk jack to which the cord is connected. - 3.
+Label the jacks on the termination blocks.